• Investment

 • 02 Jan 2023

-When investors engage in buying or selling securities electronically through their Demat accounts, the TPIN acts as an additional layer of security.
+When investors like you engage in buying or selling securities electronically through their Demat accounts, the TPIN acts as an additional layer of security.
 Before executing a transaction, account holders are typically required to input their TPIN to verify their identity and ensure that only authorised individuals can initiate trades or make changes to their investment portfolio.

 This approach is simpler and offers greater transparency and immediacy since it is done online.
-The TPIN authorization remains valid for a single day and is limited to the specific stocks for which the TPIN has been provided.
+The TPIN authorisation remains valid for a single day and is limited to the specific stocks for which the TPIN has been provided.
 The availability of the TPIN facility ensures that shares can only be moved out of your Demat account with your explicit approval.
 TPIN provides you with safety, security, confidence, and the freedom to maintain complete control over your Demat account regardless of your location or the time of day.

 Let’s see how the concept of TPIN came into the picture.
-Earlier, when you decided to buy or sell shares using your Demat account, broking houses required your authorization for the transactions to proceed.
+Earlier, when you decided to buy or sell shares using your Demat account, broking houses required your authorisation for the transactions to proceed.
 To facilitate this, they typically requested a Power of Attorney (POA) document signed by you.
 This document permitted them to withdraw securities from your account when you sell them.
 Unfortunately, this arrangement led to certain issues.

-Some broking houses misused the POA by engaging in unauthorized trades.
+Some broking houses misused the POA by engaging in unauthorised trades.
 For example, they would deduct securities from unsuspecting investors' accounts even without receiving a request to sell them.
 Additionally, they would transfer securities without the customer's consent and intimidate them into paying for losses incurred from these trades.
 The Securities and Exchange Board of India (SEBI) took cognizance of this and introduced the TPIN concept.

 When you initiate a transaction, such as buying or selling securities, transferring shares, or pledging securities, the TPIN plays a crucial role in the process.
 When you initiate a transaction, such as buying or selling securities, transferring shares, or pledging securities, the TPIN comes into play.
 When you start a transaction, you are required to enter your TPIN along with your regular login credentials.
-This combination of information ensures that only the authorized account holder, who possesses both the TPIN and the login credentials, can proceed with the transaction.
-By requiring this additional information, you can prevent unauthorized individuals from accessing sensitive account activities.
+This combination of information ensures that only the authorised account holder, who possesses both the TPIN and the login credentials, can proceed with the transaction.
+By requiring this additional information, you can prevent unauthorised individuals from accessing sensitive account activities.

-In addition to protecting against unauthorized access, the TPIN system also provides accountability and traceability for financial transactions.
+In addition to protecting against unauthorised access, the TPIN system also provides accountability and traceability for financial transactions.
 Since each transaction requires the TPIN, there is a digital trail that can be audited and monitored for any suspicious or fraudulent activities.
 This feature enhances transparency and assists in identifying any potential security breaches or irregularities within the system.

 To obtain TPIN from CDSL website, follow these steps: